Skip to main content

 Sub-processors

 The Customer provides general written authorisation for Fastclinic to engage sub-processors for the performance of specific processing activities.
-Fastclinic maintains a current list of sub-processors, available upon request.
+The current list of principal sub-processors that may process Customer personal data is:

 Fastclinic shall notify the Customer of any intended changes to the list of sub-processors at least thirty (30) days before the engagement of a new sub-processor, giving the Customer an opportunity to object.
 If the Customer objects on reasonable grounds relating to data protection, the parties shall discuss the matter in good faith.